bad6e/portfolios/students/bret_doucette/20160122-bret_doucette-m4.markdown

 ### Areas of Emphasis

 For this module, I wanted to become comfortable with JavaScript and more comfortable with algorithmic thinking.
 Game Time helped with both of these.
-I also wanted to focus on my weaker areas.
 I also redid two projects from module one (Linked Lists and Mastermind) and wrote blog posts on topics that confused me (sessions v. cookies, n+1 queries, and time in Rails).

 ### Attendance